vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/TIkA-mUlAni/en/VNJha.md

 11. Bakre M.G.
 (Ed.), Tarkasangraha of Annambhaṭṭa with Nyāyabodhini of Govardhana and Padakṛtya of Chandraja Singha, Bombay, 1907 (2nd Ed.)

 12. Bakre M.G.
-(Ed.), Tarkasangraha of Annam- bhaṭṭa with the commentary Tarkavilasini of Murali- dharasastri, Nirnaya Sagar Press, Bombay, 1914
+(Ed.), Tarkasangraha of Annam-bhaṭṭa with the commentary Tarkavilasini of Murali-dharasastri, Nirnaya Sagar Press, Bombay, 1914

 13. Bakre M.G.
 (Ed.), Tarkasangraha of Annambhaṭṭa, (comm.)
 Nyayabodhini and Padakritya, Revised by N.R.
 Acharya, Nirnaya Sāgar Press, Bombay, 1939